vicramon/ember-tutorial/app/views/chapters/introduction.md

 **Helpful Object APIs**.
 Ember implments its own set of objects, each of which comes with a really friendly API.
 For example Ember has an Array object with methods like `contains`, `filterBy`, and `sortBy`.
-These things that make your life better.
+These things make your life better.

 I think Ember is absolutely worth learning if you find yourself needing to build front-end heavy applications.
 Ember may seem like a lot, but it's really not that complicated.
 Once you learn how the various Ember objects interact and get a handle on the basics of the API you'll be coding glorious front-end apps in no time.

 Ember is really fun to work with.
 It opens up new potential for developers to write the crazy front-end apps they've always dreamed of while still maintaing a clean, readable codebase.
 Also, the Ember core team does a great job of not making any breaking changes within a specific version and getting out bug fixes and improvements very rapidly.

-At the end of the day,I reckon that if you're going to choose a front-end framework to learn, I don't think you can go wrong if you pick Ember.
+At the end of the day, I reckon that if you're going to choose a front-end framework to learn, you can't go wrong if you pick Ember.

 ## Tutorial Requirements